openstack/kolla-ansible/doc/ceph-guide.rst

 This example will show how to deploy Ceph in a very simple setup using 3 storage nodes.
-2 of those nodes (kolla1 and kolla2) will also provide other services like control, network, compute, monitoring and compute.
+2 of those nodes (kolla1 and kolla2) will also provide other services like control, network, compute, and monitoring.
 The 3rd (kolla3) node will only act as a storage node.

 This example will only focus on the Ceph aspect of the deployment and assumes